ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

           13. Libs: \-L${libdir} \-lboost\_filesystem \-lboost\_system \-lboost\_timer \-lboost\_log \-lboost\_chrono \-lboost\_regex \-lboost\_thread \-lboost\_program\_options
           14. Cflags: \-isystem ${includedir}
     3. Finally, because of a problem when compiling boost under C++20 (which PiTrac uses), add “\#include \<utility\> as the last include before the line that says “name space boost” in the awaitable.hpp file at /usr/include/boost/asio/awaitable.hpp”
+       1. sudo vi /usr/include/boost/asio/awaitable.hpp
-       1. This is a hack, but work for now.
+       2. This is a hack, but works for now.

 15. Install and build lgpio (this is a library to work with the GPIO pins of the Pi)
     1. cd \~/Dev